KavrakiLab/hyperplan/README.md

-# Motion Planning Hyperparameter Optimization (MPHPO)
+# HyperPlan: Motion Planning Hyperparameter Optimization

-Tool for automatic selection of a motion planning algorithm and its parameters that optimize some performance metric over a given set of problems.
+HyperPlan is a tool for automatic selection of a motion planning algorithm and its parameters that optimize some performance metric over a given set of problems.

 It uses [HpBandSter](https://github.com/automl/HpBandSter) as the underlying optimization package.